LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 The term 'special needs' covers a wide `spectrum` of problems.
 ...the last `decade` of the nineteenth century.
 ...a `veh.icle` which was somewhere between a tractor and a truck.
-These plants have a tendency to grow in the more `rur.al` areas.
+These plants have a tendency to grow in the more `rural` areas.
 ...a stair way in the `rear` of the building.
 All these brightly coloured `hybrid` are so lovely in the garden.
 This provided a pretext for the `author.ities` to cancel the elections.